Nazoon/Raytracing-Final-Assignment/README.md

 * Implemented a range search function for the k-d tree.
 * Implement a function `cast_light` in `raycolor.cpp`, which casts a ray of light from a light source into a scene, and adds a point of caustic light wherever the ray lands as it reflects and refracts about the scene.
 * These implementation ideas were taken from an article cited in the file, but all the code is original.

+To create the video output, the positions of some objects were moved once per frame, and each frame was outputted to its own `.ppm` file.
+Then, the `convert` and `ffmpeg` commands are used to compile these indivudal frames in a `.mp4` format.